mehradae/RedBase-Spatial/README.md

 ### Overview
 This project is a modified clone of the [Stanford Redbase.](https://web.stanford.edu/class/cs346/2015/redbase.html).
 We'll be working to implement the Indexing Component to add an [R-Tree](http://dl.acm.org/citation.cfm?id=602266) index to it.
-The system is written in C++
+The system is written in C++.
+Use of C++11/14 is allowed.

 ### Structure
 Redbase is divided into four components: